Image excerpted from A Walk in the Park Ganesha Leads Doubting Thomasina Past the Obstacles to Love by Roe LiBretto

 A screen curved up one section of the slanting wall.
 A chair sat before the screen.
 An old recliner with a giant handle to make it tilt back although it was not tilted back.
 I was meant to go to the chair.
 The Doctor no longer spoke to me.
 Yet I knew this.

 The chair was turned with its back to me.
 As I drew closer to the chair I saw someone was sitting in it.
 I couldn't make out any more than sleeves slumped on the arm rests and the very top of what looked like a bald head shivering from the cold.

 I did not see The CEO until I was very close.
 I was too cold to gasp or gag at the sight of him.
 His skin had the color and moistness of uncooked chicken.
 Veins and arteries buzzed near the surface.
 The skin on his bald head slumped forward and over his eyes.
-There was little trace of his nose or his mouth either except for a gargling slurping sound that echoed through the room when he breathed.
+There was little trace of his nose or his mouth either except for a gargling slurping sound echoing through the room when he breathed.
 His hands slithered out of the sleeves of pajamas dotted with spaceships.

 When he lifted an arm it separated from the arm rest with the sound of a bathmat being pulled from a tub.
 He pointed at the screen.
 A cartoon.
 One I hadn't seen since I was a kid.
 I remember liking it.
 Seeing it again I could tell it was dumb.
 But kids like dumb things.
 Some people get to like dumb things.
 Some people are never made to grow up.

 The CEO said something.
 His attempt at words sounded like bubbles being blown in chocolate milk.
 I shouldn't have been able to understand those words but I did.

 Yeah this was a great show, I lied.